Yijia-Xiao/Know2BIO/dataset/README.md

 ## Assemble the Knowledge Graph from the Files

 ### Step 0: (Optional) Only Assemble Part of the Knowledge Graph.
 Including or excluding certain data files from Know2BIO allows the construction of a use-case specific knowledge graph.
 This is achieved by providing a tailored file list for the knowledge graph construction.
 Included within this repository is the `input_list` folder, specifying specific edge lists to be used for knowledge graph construction.
-The `all_kg_edges.txt` file specifies all edge_files generated from constructing Know2BIO.
+The `ont_bridge_inst_list.txt` file specifies all edge_files generated from constructing Know2BIO.
 This text file specifies which files are considered as part of each view (i.e., instance view, ontology view, bridge view).
 To make a tailored file, we recommend copying this file and deleting the file names which should not be included.

 An example of specific use cases is included within the `input_lists` folder and detailed below:
 - A protein-protein interaction knowledge graph: This protein-centric knowledge graph includes only known protein-protein interactions, their relation to genes, and their relations to biological pathways.
 No disease or drug information is included, as their inclusion could hinder prediction of protein-protein interactions.
+An example input list for this knowledge graph is `protein_protein_interaction_kg_list.txt`
 - A drug-target interaction knowledge graph: This knowledge graph focuses specifically on protein-drug interactions between DrugBank drugs, UniProt proteins, MeSH diseases, and Reactome biological pathways.
 This KG does not include data files from different knowledge bases which serve a similar purpose (e.g., using Reactome, instead of Reactome and KEGG; using DrugBank only, instead of DrugBank and MeSH compounds) to reduce complexity of the KG when integrating from multiple sources.
+An example input list for this knowledge graph is `drug_target_interaction_kg_list.txt`

 Furthermore, these KGs can be constructed for testing predictive power of biologically relevant triples (e.g., train a model using entire Know2BIO and predict only on protein-drug edges) will be detailed soon.